StrangeBeeCorp/docs/docs/flow/user-guides/about-flow.md

 * A timeout defines the maximum duration an operation is allowed to run before it's automatically stopped and marked as timed out.
 Timeouts can be configured at both the [workflow level](manage-workflows.md#create-a-workflow) and the node level.
 When both levels define a timeout, the shortest duration is applied.

 * A retry defines the number of times a failed node execution is attempted again.
-Always configure a retry delay along with it, to specify the wait time between retry attempts: without a delay, retries are effectively never scheduled.
+A retry delay specifies the wait time between retry attempts: without a delay, retries run 1 second apart by default.
 Retry can be configured only at the node level.

 * A backoff defines the coefficient applied to the retry delay to increase the wait time after each failed attempt.
 Backoff can be configured only at the node level.